fbpx

 Written By: Devin Golden

-The U.S. Department of Veterans Affairs (VA) offers many compensation and health benefits to Veterans who have mesothelioma, as well as their spouses and surviving dependents.
+The U.S. Department of Veterans Affairs (VA) offers compensation and health benefits to veterans with mesothelioma, as well as their immediate family members (spouses and surviving dependents).
 Mesothelioma is an aggressive form of cancer caused by asbestos.
-However, it usually takes at least 20 years to manifest after initial exposure to asbestos.
-As such, most Veterans are diagnosed decades after their discharge from the military.
+However, it usually takes at least 20 years to manifest after initial asbestos exposure.
+As such, most veterans are diagnosed decades after their discharge from the military.

 JUMP TO A TOPIC